GoogleCloudPlatform/document-intake-accelerator/README.md

 - Change the TF_VAR_api_domain to this Ingress endpoint, and re-deploy CloudRun.
   ```
   export TF_VAR_api_domain=$(kubectl describe ingress | grep Address | awk '{print $2}')

+  # in terraform/environments/dev folder
   terraform apply -target=module.cloudrun
   ```

 ### Enable Firebase Auth

 - Before enabling firebase, make sure [Firebase Management API](https://console.cloud.google.com/apis/api/firebase.googleapis.com/metrics) should be disabled in GCP API & Services.
-- Go to Firebase Console UI to add your existing project.
+- Go to [Firebase Console UI](console.firebase.google.com) to add your existing project.
 Select “Pay as you go” and Confirm plan.
 - On the left panel of Firebase Console UI, go to Build > Authentication, and click Get Started.
 - Select Google in the Additional providers
 - Enable Google auth provider, and select Project support email to your admin’s email.
 Leave the Project public-facing name as-is.
 Then click Save.